Akarsh-Velan/Random-Password-Generator/README.md

  ∙ Characters in the password can be removed entirely or replaced with a user prefered character.

  ∙ Indefinitely create new random passwords.

+ ∙ Can save the generated password onto a text file and view it when needed.

+ ∙ Can delete the saved passwords through this if needed.